Zach Sill: Professional

 On May 16, 2011, the Pittsburgh Penguins announced that they had signed Sill to a two-year contract.

 Sill made his NHL debut on November 16, 2013, skating 9:10 of ice time with the Penguins in a 4–1 loss to the New Jersey Devils at the Prudential Center.

 In the following season, 2014–15, Sill, after 47 career NHL games without recording a point, produced his first point, an assist, on a Marcel Goc goal on January 13, 2015, against the Minnesota Wild.
 On January 21, in Sill's 52nd career NHL game, he scored his first NHL goal against Corey Crawford of the Chicago Blackhawks.

 On February 25, 2015, Sill was traded to the Toronto Maple Leafs, along with Pittsburgh's fourth-round draft pick in 2015 and their second-round pick in 2016, in exchange for forward Daniel Winnik.
 Sill finished the regular season with Toronto, playing in 21 games and registering one assist.

 Sill was not resigned by the Leafs and on July 15, 2015, signed a one-year, two-way contract with the Washington Capitals.
 He was subsequently resigned to a two-year, two way deal on June 30, 2016.
 In a game against the Boston Bruins on January 5, 2016, Sill boarded Bruins defenceman Adam McQuaid and was suspended two games.

 After completing his third season within the Washington Capitals organization playing with AHL affiliate, the Hershey Bears, Sill left North America as a free agent after nine professional season, and on August 13, 2018, agreed to a one-year contract with Sparta Praha of the Czech Extraliga (ELH).
 In his lone season with Sparta Praha, Sill contributed with 11 points in 48 games in a bottom six forward role.
 On June 27, 2019, Sill left Prague as a free agent.

-Continuing his career in Europe, Sill agreed to a one-year contract with German outfit, Kölner Haie of the DEL, on July 8, 2019.
+Continuing his career in Europe, Sill agreed to a one-year contract with German outfit, Kölner Haie of the Deutsche Eishockey Liga (DEL), on July 8, 2019.

+Remaining with the Sharks for four years, Sill left following the 2022–23 season and continued his European career by moving to neighbouring league the ICEHL, in joining Italian based HC Pustertal Wölfe on April 25, 2023.